pietervdvn/MapComplete/Docs/SpecialInputElements.md

 A geographical direction, in degrees.
 0° is north, 90° is east, ...
-Will return a value between 0 (incl) and 360 (excl)
+Will return a value between 0 (incl) and 360 (excl).

+### Input helper

+This element has an input helper showing a map and 'viewport' indicating the direction.
+By default, this map is zoomed to zoomlevel 17, but this can be changed with the first argument